bjwbell/gensimd/README.md

 # Gensimd
-Packages and a command, `gensimd`, for SIMD in Go.
+Gensimd is a collection of packages and a command, `gensimd`, for using SIMD in Go.

 Write functions in a subset of Go, using the `gensimd/simd`, `gensimd/simd/sse2` packages and convert them to Go assembly with the `gensimd` command.